Zequez/logseq-vault/pages/Storyworlds.md

 			- You can watch television and see 3 murders in 1 hour
 				- In real life you can spend your entire life without seeing this
-			- "Everything will be resolved quickly in 45 minutes or 2.5hs" -
+			- "Everything will be resolved quickly in 45 minutes or 2.5hs"
+				- In real life things are often left unresolved
+				- This is a symptom of science too, it needs to resolve everything -
 	-
 - ---